Back

 Do I need a College Board account to use Bluebook to take the digital SAT?

-Students taking the SAT on a weekend will log in to Bluebook with their College Board account.
-Students taking the SAT on a school day will get a unique user ID to access the application.
+If you're taking the SAT on a weekend, you will sign in to Bluebook with your College Board account.
+If you're taking the SAT on a school day, you will get a unique user ID from your school to access the application.

 Read more